angarsky/diveintopython/learn/functions/generators.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/functions/generators

 **Generator functions** in Python are special kinds of functions that can be used to create **iterators**.
 They generate a sequence of values on-the-fly as required, rather than returning a value all at once like regular functions.
 This makes them more memory-efficient and faster than other methods of producing iterators.

 ## Introduction to generators